DanielBroad/Codality_11_2016/README.md

 # Stack Machine

-Also contains a utility to create a randonm array of integer test data for use during challenges
+Also contains a utility to create a random array of integer test data for use during challenges